Leoni24/git-project4/README.md

 ## How to contribute

 We can supply examples and make it interesting for learning.
+Kindly fork your changes and proceed.

 ## Deplyment